International Finance

 CIP deviations: the cross-currency basis

-In theory: CIP holds exactly, and forward rates are pinned by interest rate differentials.
+In frictionless theory: CIP holds exactly, and forward rates are pinned by interest-rate differentials.

-In practice: Small but persistent deviations exist, especially since 2008.
+In practice: Small but persistent CIP deviations exist, especially since the 2008 financial crisis, and they can widen sharply in stress periods.

 The cross-currency basis measures the deviation:

-A negative basis means it is more expensive to obtain USD synthetically (via FX swaps) than to borrow USD directly.
+A negative basis means it is more expensive to obtain USD synthetically through FX swaps than to borrow USD directly.

 CIP deviations: evidence from FX swap markets